abenitez69/wxBasic/libs/Dec2Base/README.md

 `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz!#$%&()*+-;<=>?@^_&#xB4;{|}~`

-If the base is less than or equal to 36 (from 0 to Z), the letters can be either uppercase or lowercase.
+If the base is less than or equal to 36 (from 0 to Z), is case insensitive (the letters can be either uppercase or lowercase).

 Constants
 ---------